joyceeexinyiwang/SCSThesis/ProgressLog.md

 scrape friends/follower data

 ### Thu 11/1/2018
-a few narratives of information trails
+a few narratives of information threads

 ### Wed 10/31/2018
+- how to scrape friends/follower data? what do we use it for?
 - add friends/follower data to ORA
+- build framework based on ideas from 10/28/2018

+- empirical observations: narratives of information threads
+  - (from 10/26/2018) some times a person would address multiple news agencies at the same time in a tweet. "@AJEnglish @newsweek blah blah blah..." (e.g. tweet id 1054414678619815938)
+  - (from 10/26/2018) accounts with low follower counts issue strong opinions
+  - many journalists tend to help spread the words

 - analyze report
-- build framework based on ideas from 10/28/2018

-### Tue 10/30/2018
-- how to scrape friends/follower data? what do we use it for?
-- a few narratives of information trails (adding on the observations from 10/26/2018)
+  - what what

 ---